Local Student Teachers Portal

 Guardians of the Endangered:

 Students are introduced to threatening issues facing Australian wildlife and tasked with uncovering ‘danger zones’.
-After exploring relevant artefacts and meeting ambassador animals, students are challenged to identify practical solutions to dangers in the form of daily actions.
+After exploring relevant artefacts and meeting ambassador animals, students are challenged to identify and share practical solutions to dangers in the form of daily actions.

 Curriculum Links: